AFamiliarQueasySensation/EarlGreyWhiteTigerSniffle/README.md

 # EarlGreyWhiteTigerSniffle
-Image Down Scale with Java
+Image Down Scale with Java.

 How to Use
 ======================